 Something Everyone Wants To See: The Devil’s Kettle.

-But you should also check out: The short little walk at the end of the loop.
-There’s a nice ridge overlooking a curving creek.
+But you should also check out: The pleasant paths on the west side of the river.

 Thoughts?
 Comments?
 Have you been to this park?
 Do you agree with my assessment?